Beef Stroganoff Recipe

 Posted on 27th of February, 2014 by Lévana

-I love to use London broil for this dish, as it is so lean and tender, and lends itself perfectly to the brief cooking time.
+I love to use London broil for Beef Stroganoff, as it is so lean and tender, and lends itself perfectly to the brief cooking time.
 Keeping the meat well chilled makes the slicing much easier.
-The finished dish tastes every bit as rich and creamy as the dairy original (yes, I have food spies!
+The finished Beef Stroganoff tastes every bit as rich and creamy as the dairy original (yes, I have food spies!
 And yes, they work for food!), and the addition of the mushrooms make it unnecessary to come up with another side dish.
 It is ready in no time, and smells as heavenly as it tastes.
 Just remember my war cry: No supermarket variety cooking wine or sherry, please: Dreadful!

 4 tablespoons olive oil, divided